FractalFir/FractalFir.github.io/articles/reflection/reflection.md

 With all of this said, allowing reflection to violate traditional access rules is sometimes a good thing.

-For example, if we want to serailze and deserialze this class:
+For example, if we want to serialize and deserialize this class:
 ```java
 class Deser implements java.io.Serializable
 {